What is Varicose Vein?

 - No increased internal leg pressure Rapid return to normal activities

 How ClariVein Works

-The ClariVein®IC device is a thin catheter (tube) that is inserted into the peripheral vasculature through a pin sized entrance point.
+The ClariVein®IC device is a thin catheter (tube) that is inserted into the peripheral vasculature through a pin-sized entrance point.

 Once located inside the vein, the doctor activates the special rotating wire tip to deliver the medication in a 360-degree pattern of distribution onto the walls of the vein.
-When the catheter is withdrawn, the result is closure of the varicose veins without pain, bruising or skin and nerve damage.
+When the catheter is withdrawn, the result is the closure of the varicose veins without pain, bruising, or skin and nerve damage.